 In fact there are good reasons for using both formats in different circumstances, depending on what and how you’re photographing.

-I’ve been teaching photography workshops for several years now and I still find it useful to talk to people about the pros and cons behind each format.
+I’ve been teaching photography workshops and running photography safaris for several years now and I still find it useful to talk to people about the pros and cons behind each format.
 When you buy a camera, more often than not its factory default settings will have you shooting JPEG.
 I’ll discuss here when that’s a good idea and when you need to switch to RAW.
 Or indeed when to plump for both together.

 The Raw Truth